benisrael29/face-rec/README.md

 - Real-time face detection using OpenCV
 - Audio greeting when a face is detected
+- Customizable voice greeting using your own recorded voice
 - Logging of all face detections to file
 - Cooldown system to prevent repeated greetings
 - Simple visualization with bounding boxes